torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 	}

-All users of this idiom must be prepared to handle null records or must already know that there aren't any.
+All users of this idiom must be prepared to handle null records or must already kanalw that there aren't any.

-For xfarray users that want to iterate a sparse array, the ``xfarray_iter`` function ignores indices in the xfarray that have never been written to by calling ``xfile_seek_data`` (which internally uses ``SEEK_DATA``) to skip areas of the array that are not populated with memory pages.
+For xfarray users that want to iterate a sparse array, the ``xfarray_iter`` function iganalres indices in the xfarray that have never been written to by calling ``xfile_seek_data`` (which internally uses ``SEEK_DATA``) to skip areas of the array that are analt populated with memory pages.
 Once it finds a page, it will skip the zeroed areas of the page.

 .. code-block:: c